MetaMask/metamask-docs/snaps/features/cron-jobs.md

 ### 1. Configure a cron job

-To configure a cron job, request the [`endowment:cronjob`](../reference/permissions.md#endowmentcronjob) permission specifying a schedule of one or more cron jobs in the `jobs` array.
+To configure a cron job, request the [`endowment:cronjob`](../reference/permissions.md#endowmentcronjob) permission, specifying one or more cron jobs in the `jobs` array.
-Each job is defined by a [cron expression](https://docs.oracle.com/cd/E12058_01/doc/doc.1014/e12030/cron_expressions.htm) and request object that will be sent to the Snap's cron job handler when the job is executed.
+Define each job with a [cron expression](https://docs.oracle.com/cd/E12058_01/doc/doc.1014/e12030/cron_expressions.htm) and a request object, which MetaMask sends to the Snap's cron job handler when the job is executed.

 For example, to configure a job that executes every minute, add the following to your Snap's manifest file: